 Bryan T. Kelly

-Bryan T. Kelly, assistant professor of finance, has research interests include theoretical and empirical asset pricing; models of tail risk, volatility and correlation dynamics; and asymmetric information in asset markets.
+Bryan T. Kelly, associate professor of finance, has research interests including theoretical and empirical asset pricing; models of tail risk, volatility and correlation dynamics; and asymmetric information in asset markets.
 He is a faculty research fellow at the NBER and an associate editor of the Journal of Financial Econometrics.

 Juhani Linnainmaa, associate professor of finance, studies learning, asset prices and portfolio choice, mergers and acquisitions, investor behavior, and high-frequency data.

 Gregor Matvos, associate professor of finance, studies corporate finance and organizational economics.
 His paper "Cross-Ownership, Returns, and Voting in Mergers," written with Michael Ostrovsky, is published in the Journal of Financial Economics and has been covered in several media, including the Financial Times and US News.